chloesli/starWars/README.md

 This is a Star Wars Planet Guide based information provided by SWAPI (https://swapi.co/) developed and designed by Me!

+<b> Feel free to download the Star Wars Planet Guide - Google Chrome Video for a preview! </b>

 To make this thing work, if you download the files as a ZIP, after extracing you will need to:

 - Have node.js installed